Easterhouse: Public art

+The Easterhouse mosaic was created in the early 1980s by the local community, co-ordinated by the revolutionary community arts organisation, Easterhouse Festival Society.
+The mosaic was located on Lochend Road.
+It covered 1500 sqft, making it (certainly at the time) the UK's biggest hand-made mural and one of the largest in Europe.
+See inserted photos of the brochure which also details The Easterhouse Mosaic's story, construction and makers.
+Easterhouse was one of Glasgow's most socially deprived areas and the brochure states that the mosaic would "vastly improve the physical environment as well as acting as a critique upon the social system that (has) created these conditions."

 Saint John Ogilvie

 In 1967, Easterhouse resident, John Fagan, had an allegedly miraculous remission of stomach cancer after praying to then Blessed John Ogilvie.
 After investigation by the Catholic Church, John Ogilvie was canonised by Pope Paul VI in 1976, and he became Scotland's first saint since the reformation and for over 700 years.